-- Descale the coffee machine (by following your manual)
+- Descaling: descale the coffee machine (by following your manual)

-- Soak the group head, shower screen and portafilter in coffee machine cleaner solution
+- Deep clean: soak the group head, shower screen and portafilter in coffee machine cleaner solution

-- Clean the on-board hopper with a damp cloth
+- On-board hopper clean: clean the on-board hopper with a damp cloth

-- If your coffee machine has a stainless-steel design, you can use metal polish to finish
+- For stainless steel machines: if your coffee machine has a stainless steel design, you can use metal polish to finish

-- If your machine features a coffee grinder, brush grounds from around burrs
+- Coffee grinder cleaning: if your machine features a coffee grinder, brush grounds from around burrs.

-Can I clean removable parts in the dishwasher?
+Can I clean coffee machine parts in the dishwasher?